 - Split Rock Lighthouse on the shores of Lake Superior is beyond gorgeous and has an amazing backstory, which I’m not going to spoil for you here.
 Go visit!
 It’s worth the detour for the pictures alone.
-Split Rock is gorgeous any time of the year!
+Split Rock is gorgeous at any time of the year!

-- Palisade Head is a stunning overlook, and a must-visit place to stop for an incredible photo of Lake Superior.
+- Palisade Head is a stunning and a must-visit place to stop for an incredible photo of Lake Superior.

 Where to Eat in Lake County

 - Lemon Wolf Cafe is hella eclectic, but has incredible fish and meat offerings and is nestled in the woods.

 - Rustic Inn Cafe offers relish home-style meals for the days you make it out of the campsite.